Anorak | 3 dead in Marseilles: ‘Allahu Akbar’ ad infinitum

 “Two victims have been stabbed to death,” says regional police chief, Olivier de Mazieres on AFP.

-But a clue to what the “man” might have been also comes via an unnamed French official, who tells France’s Le Monde newspaper that the killer yelled “Allahu Akbar” as he stabbed his victims.
+But a clue to what the “man” might have been and why he did it comes via an unnamed French official, who tells France’s Le Monde newspaper that the killer yelled “Allahu Akbar” as he stabbed two women to death.

 How relevant is that chant?
 It’s very relevant, reasons the Daily Mail, which unlike the BBC and Guardian makes the familiar war cry of militant Islam central to the story.
 “Two passengers are killed as attacker shouting ‘Allahu Akbar’ slits a woman’s throat with a butcher’s knife and stabs another at Marseille station before soldiers shoot him dead,” announces the headline.